Online or offline, there is no excuse for abuse Written by Brendan Mooney Psychologist

 Working as a Psychologist I know how extremely important confidentiality and privacy is, in particular when personal subjects are being discussed.
 It is totally unacceptable and a disgrace that such personal and intimate information is being shared publicly for all to see without consent.

-Given business owners typically have frequent contact with many members of their community, these videos being publicly available are usually intended to damage the reputation of the business owner so as to diminish their long-standing relationships with people in their community.
+Business owners, for example, typically have frequent contact with many members of their community, these videos being publicly available are usually intended to damage the reputation of the business owner so as to diminish their long-standing relationships with people in their community.

 An important note is that these videos are abusive because they misrepresent people in a way that is not true and often are clearly intended to incite ridicule and hate.
 I am an expert on the subject of abuse and what it means to abuse someone because I work with clients every day to address abuse in their relationships.
 There are many different forms of abuse and spreading misinformation about others is one of, if not the most harming.
 My entire working career is dedicated to cleaning up this form of abuse and all abuse occurring within our relationships and communities everywhere.
 These videos are produced by people who have total disregard for another’s right to personal privacy and the negative impact their actions can have on a person’s personal and professional life.
 These videos are deliberately designed to diminish and desecrate others in order to incite any variety of emotional reactions in others such as concern, doubt, fear, ridicule, anger and/or hatred based on distorted perceptions of what actually took place (i.e. the original event the video was created from).